timjzee/timjzee.github.io/_posts/2018-5-21-frankenstein1.markdown

 ```
 Chap.
 13th Nothing is more painful than when the mind has been worked up by a quick
 ```
 Success! `than` is now in the right place!
 However, you will have noticed that a large part of Percy's addition is missing from this text.
 This is because this addition is on another part of the page contained within its own `<zone></zone>` element.
 That zone element is referenced by the `<anchor/>` element in the main zone.
 Furthermore, we have not been keeping track of any hand changes, though it is clearly indicated in the XML code that the `<add></add>` element containing `than` has a *hand* attribute with the value `#pbs`.
-In other words, we can use this attribute to establish that this addition was made by __P__ercy __B__yshe __S__helley.
+In other words, we can use this attribute to establish that this addition was made by Percy Byshe Shelley.

 I won't go into detail about how I processed these features in my Python script, but [the encoding guidelines](https://github.com/umd-mith/sga/blob/master/docs/encoding-guidelines.md) used in the creation of the SGA give a nice overview of the XML side of things.
 In hindsight, I was really lucky to have these encoding guidelines, especially considering my limited experience with XML.
 They essentially gave me a systematic and detailed overview of the problems that needed to be solved, allowing me to jump right into someone else's XML files.